leylabmpi/SynTracker/README.md

 ## Installation:
 ### From source:
-Download SynTrakcer latest release from: https://github.com/leylabmpi/SynTracker/releases.
+Download SynTracker latest release from: https://github.com/leylabmpi/SynTracker/releases.

 Extract the tar.gz file into the desired working-directory.

-Create a new conda environment using the ‘SynTracker_env.yml’ file (located in the root directory of SynTrakcer) using the following command:
+Create a new conda environment using the ‘SynTracker_env.yml’ file (located in the root directory of SynTracker) using the following command:
       `conda env create -f SynTracker_env.yml`

 Activate the newly created environment:
-      `conda activate SynTrakcer`
+      `conda activate SynTracker`

 ## Input: